DIY

 As above but with the nose

-full-turn nosed crook.
 Roughly shaped for you to

 finish.
-Last
+NEW

 |